-Throughout his eight years in office to date as St. Lucie County Commissioner, Chris has fought through a severe recession and worked to ensure that St. Lucie County remained financially solvent, while continuing to provide the important services our residents and visitors expect and deserve.
+Throughout his nine years in office to date as St. Lucie County Commissioner, Chris has fought through a severe recession and worked to ensure that St. Lucie County remained financially solvent, while continuing to provide the important services our residents and visitors expect and deserve.

 Among his appointments as your Commissioner, Chris serves as Chairman of the Tourist Development Council, Vice Chair of the Erosion District, and Chair of the Environmental Control Board.

-Additionally, Chris has been a member of the Roundtable of St. Lucie for eight years, where he's worked diligently to support efforts to better the lives of children, fought for funding for programs to reduce gang violence, and advocated for the Kids at Hope initiative (which resulted in St. Lucie County becoming the first "Kids at Hope County" in the nation).
+Additionally, Chris has been a member of the Roundtable of St. Lucie for nine years, where he's worked diligently to support efforts to better the lives of children, fought for funding for programs to reduce gang violence, and advocated for the Kids at Hope initiative (which resulted in St. Lucie County becoming the first "Kids at Hope County" in the nation).

 Chris is also in his seventh year as Chair of the Tourist Development Council (TDC).
 Under his leadership, the TDC has increased its revenue by $1 million, provided more than $700,000 in grants for capital improvements to the National UDT-Navy SEAL Museum, garnered capital improvement grants for Heathcote Botanical Garden's bonsai collection and expansion, and provided a $400,000 capital improvement and expansion grant for the A.E.
 Backus Museum and Gallery.